jmtsuji/Ca-Chlorohelix-allophototropha-RCI/analysis_code/culture_metagenomics/README.md

-# Metagenome analysis
+# Culture metagenome analysis
 Part of the larger '_Ca._ Chlorohelix allophototropha' Type I reaction center paper
-Copyright Jackson M. Tsuji, Neufeld Research Group, 2021
+Copyright Jackson M. Tsuji, Neufeld Research Group, 2023

-**NOTE: for each code section provided below, the code ought to be run from within this `metagenome_analysis` directory.**
+**NOTE: for each code section provided below, the code ought to be run from within this `culture_metagenomics` directory.**

+## Overview
+This analysis folder describes:
+- Metagenome analysis of early to mid-phase enrichment cultures of "_Ca_.
+Chloroheliales" members
+  - Note that the Ca. Chx. allophototropha genome was ultimately derived from a different dataset than this.
+See `genomics/Chlorohelix_genome_final`
+  - However, these analyses resulted in the final genome bin for strain L227-5C that was further analyzed in the manuscript.
+- Semi-related, minor analysis: searching for evidence of the "_Ca_.
+Chx. allophototropha"-like pscA-like gene in environmental metagenomes from other studies

+## Short read or read cloud metagenomes for early- to mid-stage enrichment cultures

+### Data download
+See the `source_data` folder for details, specifically `culture_early_metagenome_data_accessions.tsv` and the `README` there.

-## Install ATLAS
+### Install ATLAS
 [ATLAS](https://github.com/metagenome-atlas/atlas) is a metagenome QC, assembly, and binning workflow.

 Here, we'll install and use version 2.2.0.